jump-dev/NEOSServer.jl/README.md

 ## Terms of use

-As part of the [NEOS Server terms of use](http://www.neos-server.org/neos/termofuse.html), the commercial solvers CPLEX, MOSEK, and Xpress are to be used solely for academic, non-commercial research purposes.
+As part of the [NEOS Server terms of use](http://www.neos-server.org/neos/termofuse.html), the commercial solvers CPLEX, Gurobi, MOSEK, and FICO-Xpress are to be used solely for academic, non-commercial research purposes.

 ## Installation